AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-pause-activate.md

 ---
 # Pause or Activate a Package

-Pause a live package or activate a paused package when it’s within the configured flight schedule.
+Pause a live package or activate a paused package when it's within the configured flight schedule.

 All placements paused within a package prior to pausing the package itself remain paused when the package is activated.